JortdeJong13/country-guess/README.md

 # Country Guess App

 Welcome to my Country Guess App side project!
 With this machine learning application you can test your drawing skills.
-You can draw a country shape in the browser.
-A Convolutional Neural Network will then guess which country has been drawn.
+You can draw a country shape in the browser, a Convolutional Neural Network will then guess which country you have drawn.

 ## Table of Contents